 You can define additional curve control points by using Ctrl-RMB.
 The handles can be defined by dragging the mouse.
 The stroke flows in the direction of the first control point to the second control point.
 If another control point is added after the second control point, instead of extending it from the first control point in a different direction, it will become the initial control point, and thus the stroke still flows in the direction of the first to the second.

 - Transforming Points

-The control points and handles can be dragged around with LMB.
-To ensure the handles of a control point are symmetrical, drag them around using Shift-LMB.
+The control points and handles can be dragged with LMB.
+To make sure that the handles of a control point are symmetrical, drag them using Shift-LMB.
 A few transform operators are supported such as moving, scaling and rotating.

 The handles can be selected individually by using RMB, extend the selection by Shift-RMB and deselect/select all by using A.

 To delete a curve point, use X.

 To confirm and execute the curved stroke, press Return or use the Draw Curve button.

 Method used to calculate the distance to generate a new brush step.

 Calculates the brush spacing relative to the view.